Ron's Gone Wrong: Development and production

 Locksmith had a troubled history in securing a distributor for the project.
 In May 2016, the studio formed a production deal with Paramount Pictures in which they would distribute Locksmith's films under their Paramount Animation banner.
 However, the following year Paramount abandoned the deal when Paramount chairman and CEO Brad Grey was replaced by Jim Gianopulos.
 In September 2017, Locksmith formed a multi-year production deal with 20th Century Fox, which would distribute their films under the 20th Century Fox Animation label with Locksmith aiming to theatrically release a film every 12–18 months.
-The acquisition of 20th Century Fox by Disney led to concern that the distribution deal would be lost again.
+Their deal was for 20th Century Fox to bolster Blue Sky's output and replace the loss of distributing DreamWorks Animation films, which are now owned and distributed by Universal Pictures, following its acquisition by NBCUniversal in August 2016.
+The acquisition of 20th Century Fox by Disney in March 2019 led to concern that the distribution deal would be lost again.
 Smith said the resulting acquisition was "terrifying", and described the prospect of promoting the project to Disney executives as "carrying coals to Newcastle", but ultimately they were supportive of the project.
 After production began on the film, Locksmith moved to Warner Bros.
-Pictures for its future projects.
+Pictures for its three films (Bad Fairies, The Lunar Chronicles and Wed Wabbit).

-On October 12, 2017, it was announced that the project would be titled Ron's Gone Wrong, and will serve as the first animated feature film from Locksmith Animation.
+On 12 October 2017, it was announced that the project would be titled Ron's Gone Wrong, and will serve as the first animated feature film from Locksmith Animation.
 Alessandro Carloni and Jean-Phillipe Vine were announced to serve as the film's co-directors with Octavio E. Rodriguez.
-The visual effects company DNEG Animation was on board as a digital production partner to provide the film's computer animation (being credit under "Feature Animation by DNEG").
+The visual effects company DNEG Animation was on board as a digital production partner to provide the film's computer animation (being credited under "Feature Animation by DNEG").
 Also, Baynham, who previously worked with Smith on Arthur Christmas (2011), and Elisabeth Murdoch were announced to executive produce the film with Smith.

 In test screenings, Smith was surprised to find that Donka was a popular character with children.
 The scene where Donka dances on a table with Ron was a favorite scene for children, and Smith viewed this as "comedy there that they haven't seen before".